nathanenglehart/nathanenglehart.github.io/index.md

 <h3 class="small_title">Introduction</h3>

 <p class="paragraph">My name is Nathan Englehart.
 I use he/him/his pronouns.
 I am from Toledo, Ohio and attend university at Oberlin College.
 In the summers of 2020 and 2021, I have also been a guest student at Bowling Green State University.
-My favorite areas of study include East Asian studies (particularly in Chinese language), history (with a focus in East Asia), computer science (especially systems programming and gnu/linux), and statistics (especially probabalistic modeling and machine learning).
+My favorite areas of study include East Asian studies (particularly in Chinese language), history (with a focus in East Asia), computer science (especially involving gnu/linux and free software), mathematics, and statistics.
 When I am not studying, I am playing and teaching tennis.
 My website is designed to give you an understanding of who I am, my accomplishments, and other helpful resources. </p>

 <h3 class="small_title">Contact Me</h3>